New Students Additional Information and Disclosures

 - What about other non-Sarah Lawrence based financial assistance?

 In addition to the aid components available to Sarah Lawrence for inclusion in your package, we recommend several other financing options.

-Scholarships are awarded by many foundations, civic and religious organizations and affinity groups to academically talented students.
-You should report any financial assistance awarded from a community organization, foundation or high school to the Office of Financial Aid as soon as possible.
+Scholarships are awarded by many foundations, civic and religious organizations, and affinity groups to academically talented students.
+You should report any financial assistance awarded from an outside organization to the Office of Financial Aid as soon as possible.
 Adjustments to your financial aid award may be required according to the sources involved.
-In most cases, this office will reduce the loan portions of your financial aid award so that your total award does not exceed your need.
+In most cases, our office will reduce the loan portions of your financial aid award so that your total award does not exceed your need.

 No. Financial aid is only offered for the fall and spring semesters.